 What is Bluetongue?

-Bluetongue (BT) is an infectious disease, transmitted mainly by culicoides vectors affecting different species of ruminants.
-The agent is the Bluetongue virus (BTV), an orbivirus from which 26 possible serotypes have been described.
+Bluetongue (BT) is an infectious disease, transmitted mainly by midges of the genus Culicoides, that affecs different species of ruminants.
+The agent is the Bluetongue virus (BTV), an Orbivirus from which more than 30 possible serotypes have been described.pes have been described.

-The main route of transmission is by mosquitoes of genus Culicoides, noting that not all species of this genus are capable of transmitting the BTV.
-Other sporadic transmission ways are by semen, embryos, transplacentally and iatrogenic.
+For the typical serotypes (1-24), the main route of transmission is by midges of the genus Culicoides, although not all species in this genus, which consists of more than 1400 species, are capable of transmitting BTV.
+Other epidemiologically less relevant routes of transmission have been described: semen, embryos, transplacental and iatrogenic.

 The presence of the disease is directly related to the distribution of competent vectors.
-This distribution is closely linked to ecological and climatic conditions, which determine the survival of the vector.
+This distribution is closely linked to ecological and climatic conditions, which determine the distribution and abundance of the vector species.
 Currently, the distribution of competent vectors is located in 65°N latitude in Europe.
 The maximum activity period of the vector in this continent occurs in late summer or early fall.
-Climate change is one of the determining factors in the increased expansion of competent vectors and thus of the disease.
+Climate change is one of the determining factors in the increased expansion the disease.

 Historical development and status in Europe

-Bluetongue virus (BTV) was described in South Africa in the early twentieth century.
-Until 1943, when the disease was described in Cyprus, it was believed that the virus was present only in Africa, where the infection was endemic in wild ruminants.
-Since that time, the virus has been spreading across the Mediterranean Basin and other regions such as USA, Canada or Australia, always determined by the presence of competent vectors.
+Bluetongue virus (BTV) was described for the first time in South Africa in the early twentieth century.
+The disease distribution was limited to Africa, where the infection was endemic in wild ruminants, until the disease was described in Cyprus, in 1943.
+Since then, BTV has spread across the Mediterranean Basin and other regions such as USA, Canada or Australia, always determined by the presence of competent vectors.

 Currently, the geographic distribution of the disease encompasses a worldwide distribution.
 However, until 2006 it was restricted to latitudes between parallels 35º N and 40º S (Figure 2).

-In Europe, the disease had been located in the southern countries until 2006, particularly in the Mediterranean Basin, where serotypes 1, 2, 4, 9, 10 and 16 had been registered.
-In August of this year, the first outbreak of serotype 8 was declared in the Netherlands.
+In Europe, at the beginning of the century the disease was located in southern countries until 2006, particularly in the Mediterranean Basin, where serotypes 1, 2, 4, 9, 10 and 16 were reported.
+In August 2006, the first outbreak of serotype 8 was notified in the Netherlands.
 The disease spread rapidly to Germany, Belgium, France and Luxembourg.
-This serotype had never been reported in Europe and these countries had never had BTV outbreaks.
-In subsequent years (2007 and 2008) the disease spread to Switzerland, Denmark, Czech Republic and the United Kingdom, reaching Spain in January 2008.
+This serotype had never been reported in Europe and these regions had never been affected by BTV.
+In subsequent years (2007 and 2008), the disease spread to Switzerland, Denmark, Czech Republic and the United Kingdom, reaching Spain in January 2008.

-Furthermore, in 2007 the serotype 1 was introduced in Spain from where it spread to Portugal and Italy.
-The following year, serotype 6 was detected in the Netherlands and Germany, and serotype 25 in Switzerland.
-The last serotype detected, serotype 11, was found in 2009 in Belgium.
+Furthermore, in 2007 the serotype 1 was introduced in Spain, also spreading to Portugal and Italy.
+The following year, serotype 6 was notified in the Netherlands and Germany, and serotype 25 in Switzerland.
+Serotype 11, was found in 2009 in Belgium.
 The outbreaks of both serotypes 6 and 11 occurred by vaccine strains.

-Currently, the serotypes 1, 2, 4, 8, 9 and 16 have been circulating in the European Union.
+Currently, BTV serotypes 1, 2, 4, 8, 9 and 16 have been circulating in the European Union.

 Evolution of the disease in Spain in the XXI century

 Since 2000 until now, Spain has reported four Bluetongue Virus (BT) serotypes (serotypes 2, 4, 1 and 8).
-Serotypes 2, 4 and 1 seem to have been introduced into Spain by infected culicoides carried by air drafts from northern Africa.
+Serotypes 2, 4 and 1 seem to have been introduced into Spain by infected midges carried by the wind from northern Africa.
 However, the route of introduction of serotype 8 may be due to trade of infected animals from the central and northern Europe.
-Control measures have been based on vaccination, achieving the eradication on several occasions (Balearic Islands in 2002 and 2005; Peninsula in 2009).
+Control measures have been based on vaccination and restriction of animal movement from affected to non-affected areas, achieving the eradication on several occasions (Balearic Islands in 2002 and 2005; mainland Spain in 2009).

 Diagnosis of Bluetongue